Disease & Vaccine Information

 There are many kinds of influenza vaccines available in the U.S. NVIC encourages consumers to read the vaccine manufacturer's package insert information carefully before receiving influenza vaccine or any vaccine.

-• The high-dose quadrivalent influenza vaccine, Fluzone, is approved for adults age 65 and older and contains four times the amount of antigen than the standard flu vaccine.
+The high-dose influenza vaccine, Fluzone, is approved for adults age 65 and older and contains four times the amount of antigen than the standard flu vaccine.
 This vaccine was given a preferential recommendation by the CDC in 2022 for use in persons 65 years of age and older.
 This vaccine is designed to hyper-stimulate the immune system to produce a stronger antibody response in the elderly.
-High-dose Fluzone is the only high-dose quadrivalent flu vaccine currently available in the U.S.
+High-dose Fluzone is the only high-dose flu vaccine currently available in the U.S.

-• Cell-Based flu vaccines differ from standard egg-based flu vaccines because animal cells are used to grow the influenza virus.
+Cell-Based flu vaccines differ from standard egg-based flu vaccines because animal cells are used to grow the influenza virus.
 Currently only one cell-based flu vaccine, Flucelvax, is available in the U.S. Licensed in 2012, it is prepared from influenza virus grown in Madin Darby canine kidney cells.
-This vaccine is approved for use in adults and children age six months and older.
+This vaccine is approved for use in adults and children age six months and older

-• A live-virus nasal flu vaccine, FluMist, was licensed by the FDA in June 2003 and initially approved use in healthy people between the ages of five and 49.
+A live-virus nasal flu vaccine, FluMist, was licensed by the FDA in June 2003 and initially approved use in healthy people between the ages of five and 49.
 It was subsequently approved by the FDA for use in children as young as two years of age but with precautions.
 In 2014, CDC officials recommended FluMist be the influenza vaccine given to children between two and eight years of age but, in 2016, the CDC recommended that FluMist not be given to children or adults of any age because the vaccine had been found to be ineffective.
 In February 2018, however, the CDC approved a new formulation of FluMist as an option for the 2018-2019 flu season despite a lack of vaccine efficacy studies.
 FluMist is prepared by introducing influenza viruses into eggs where they multiply.
 FluMist is a live virus vaccine and does not contain any preservatives.
-The vaccine will be available for the 2023/2024 flu season.
+The vaccine will be available for the 2024/2025 flu season.

 The majority of influenza vaccines were initially designated as Category B or C pharmaceutical products.
 This means that adequate and well-controlled studies on pregnant women were not conducted prior to licensure of influenza vaccines and it is not known whether the vaccines can cause fetal harm when administered to a pregnant woman or can affect fertility and the reproduction capacity of a woman.